vinc/old_vinc.cc/source/_posts/2013-04-29-remove-ssh-host-key.markdown

 expected for the host key to have changed.
 The solution is simply to edit the file `~/.ssh/known_hosts` to remove the given line.

-I used to do this modification by end for years.
+I used to do this modification by hand for years.
 At some point I switched to a `sed` command for deleting the line without opening a text editor.
 But only recently did I find out the existence of a very handy flag to `ssh-keygen` as described by the manual: